adasomg/airbnb-is-antisemitic-blacklist/README.md

 Togather we can help Airbnb come to their senses.

 # Todo
-Feel free to submit missing hosts and make changes to make the README friendlier.
+Feel free to submit missing hosts and changes to make the README friendlier.